-The new Spark project format will fund research aimed specifically at innovative concepts in photovoltaic (PV) module packaging that will increase module reliability and performance.
+The new Spark project format will fund research aimed specifically at innovative concepts that will increase module reliability and performance.

 Spark Proposal Purpose

 Spark proposals are intended to be short-term (6–9 month) projects that serve a defined need, bridge gaps in DuraMAT's core objective areas, or address a previously unidentified opportunity for research to impact the PV industry.
 The budget for each Spark project is limited to $65,000.